-Kerala to welcome New Year with 620 km long 'Women's Wall'
+Kerala welcomes New Year with 620 km long 'Women's Wall'

-Kochi, Jan 1: Over 30 lakh women are expected to take part in the 620 km-long state-sponsored "Women's wall" campaign stretching from the northern tip of Kasaragod to the southern end here Tuesday to uphold gender equality and renaissance values.
+Kochi, Jan 1: Lakhs of women in Kerala took part in the 620 km-long state-sponsored "Women's wall" campaign stretching from the northern tip of Kasaragod to the southern end here Tuesday to uphold gender equality and renaissance values.

 The "Women's wall" was conceived in the backdrop of frenzied protests witnessed in the hill shrine of Lord Ayyappa at Sabarimala after the CPI(M)-led LDF government decided to implement the Supreme Court verdict, allowing all women to pray at the Ayyappa shrine.